-- 2. Acceptability Criteria - The dwelling unit must be free from dangerous levels of a. air pollution from carbon monoxide, sewer gas, fuel gas, dust, and other harmful pollutants. - b.
-There must be adequate air circulation in the dwelling unit. - Bathroom areas must have one window that can be C. opened or other adequate exhaust ventilation. - d.
+- a.
+The dwelling unit must be free from dangerous levels of air pollution from carbon monoxide, sewer gas, fuel gas, dust, and other harmful pollutants. - b.
+There must be adequate air circulation in the dwelling unit. - c.
+Bathroom areas must have one window that can be opened or other adequate exhaust ventilation. - d.
 Any room used for sleeping must have at least one window.
-If the window is designed to be opened, the window must work. - Η. Water Supply
+If the window is designed to be opened, the window must work.

+H. Water Supply